mibesr/software-articles-by-Efron-Licht/articles/annotated_docker/fastdocker.md

 | `golang:alpine` |  build | ❌ | `4.432s`  | `10%` | `15.5  MiB` | `1.16%` |
 | `golang:alpine` | build |     ✅|  `2.420s` | `2%` | `15.5  MiB` | `1.16%` |

+If we go the whole hog and `strip` the final `app` binary, we get to 12.5MiB, **less than 1%** of the size of the naive build.
+(But I wouldn't recommend it: it's good to leave debug symbols in your production binaries.
+A 'mere' 86x improvement is just fine.)

+If we go the whole hog and `strip` the final `app` binary, we get to 12.5MiB, **less than 1%** of the size of the naive build.
+(But I wouldn't recommend it: it's good to leave debug symbols in your production binaries.
+A 'mere' 86x improvement is just fine.)
 ...
 That's right. **50x** speedup, and **86x** less space.
 We could do even more, but I think I've made my point. **How you build your docker images matters.**

 As dramatic as these numbers are, I honestly believe they're the norm, not the exception. `eblog` is a hobby project deliberately designed to have as few dependencies and features as possible.
 Most software projects are far less disciplined in design and have sprawling dependency graphs.
 They have far more to lose from a poorly designed build process and far, far more to gain from a good one.
 I have personally got >30x speedups and >300x size reductions on corporate projects.